Slack

 Connect Slack to Squid to send AI-powered messages

-The Slack connector's functionality
+Slack connector functionality

-The Slack connector currently supports:
+The Slack connector supports:

-- Sending messages to channels, groups, and individual users.
+- Sending messages to channels, groups, and individual users

 Configuring the Slack connector